Start by raising prices, then follow by reducing expenses, continuing your education, and managing your time. Then watch your income grow.

 According to the 1994 NAILS Fact Book, nail technicians who earn a commission on their retail sales add an extra $75 to their monthly income.

-Just as if you were planning to offer a new service, the question of whether selling retail is light for you needs an educated answer.
+Just as if you were planning to offer a new service, the question of whether selling retail is right for you needs an educated answer.
 Make sure the products you plan to offer are well-suited to your clientele.
 Work with your distributor to develop a retail line, pricing strategies, and display options.
 Many distributors and manufacturers offer displays and other sales aids to salons willing to make a commitment to retail.
 Tedesco, for example, receives free display cards and press kits for advertising.

 4. Visit Your Accountant.
 One way of putting more money in your pocket is to control what goes out of it.
-Work with your accountant to get your financial order and to ensure that you are getting every tax deduction you are allowed.
+Work with your accountant to get your finances in order and to ensure that you are getting every tax deduction you are allowed.
 If you don’t have an accountant, consider getting one.

 Besides preparing your tax return, an accountant can offer a lot of money-saving advice and suggest budgeting systems for you.
 You can get help with business planning, loan applications, and setting up an accounting system.
 Taking care of things like these can save you quite a bit of money, says Patricia Bell Harik, tax supervisor at Zdonek and Wolowicz Accountancy Corporation in Torrance, Calif.
 “An accounting system is especially important because it keeps your paperwork in order.
 If you take care of paperwork monthly then you won’t have to spend hundreds of dollars in accounting fees to have me do the math for you at the end of the year.”